dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_11.md

 The paper proposes an adversarial abstraction.

 The shared state is ignored.
-Read operations are replaced nondeterministic assignments.
+Read operations are replaced by nondeterministic assignments.
 The intuition is that the properties we look at most often depends on the control-flow and the local variables rather than the data.

-The abstraction replace the read and write rules with:
+The abstraction replaces the read and write rules with:
 * read
   \\[{
   t.p \qquad  v = e↓t \qquad  t' = (t.l ← v').R ← t.R ∪ v